To the page content

 Costs for smart metering systems

-What is the status of the rollout?
+What about the rollout?

 Success factor: reliable IoT solutions

-Developing a comprehensive rollout strategy
+Develop a comprehensive rollout strategy

 Having been with Telekom since 2008, Ümit possesses a comprehensive understanding of various facets of the Internet of Things.
 He has a keen interest in the digital transformation of the business world.
 On this blog, he shares insights into the latest developments and trends in the IoT sector that provide genuine value to customers.